 Bet you forgot this happened, didn’t you?
 Considering how far they’ve come since (especially after both making the jump from country to pop), it’s a trip to see young Miley and Tay trading sugar-sweet verses and cheesy smiles with one another.
 Oh, how times have changed.

-Before Chris Martin bewildered audiences by duetting with Beyonce, he was scoring onstage cred with Mr. Beyonce.
+Before Chris Martin bewildered audiences by duetting with Beyoncé, he was scoring onstage cred with Mr. Beyoncé.
 The Coldplay frontman crooned his way through the band’s piano-driven version of “Lost” before Hova hopped onstage with a verse of his own.
 Did it fit?
-Eh, not really, but it was cool to watch nonetheless.
+Eh, not really, but it was cool to see nonetheless.

-At the time of this performance, Eminem was under fire for purportedly homophobic and misogynistic lyrics in his music.
-So when he took the stage and clasped hands with openly gay icon Elton John, it sent an important message to the world and, more importantly, to the gay community as a whole.
+At the time of this performance, Eminem was under fire for rapping homophobic and misogynistic lyrics in his music.
+So when he took the stage and clasped hands with openly gay icon Elton John, it sent an important message to the world and, more importantly, to the LGBTQ community as a whole.